 Once the fireplace is removed, you could simply replace it with an electric effect fire, or fill in the hole to create a blank chimney breast.
 I’d always advise an air vent in this case as again it will help stop damp.

-If room is at a premium, you could use the fireplace recess for storage, however I would advise that access to the flue is blocked off in some way.
-The best way is to have it boarded off with suitable materials, but have an access hatch in it if the flue needs to be inspected or swept again in the future.
+If room is at a premium, you could use the fireplace recess for storage, however I would advise that access to the flue is blocked off in some way, such a stainless sheet metal.

 The key thing to remember in this is that, even if your flue is not in use, it can continue to give you issues as it deteriorates with age.
-This leads to mortar falling internally (which is why i advise an access hatch if you are keeping the recess open).
+This leads to mortar falling internally.
 The only way to counteract this is to have the entire flue taken down altogether.
 This is expensive, in some cases impossible due to the way they are constructed.
 It also takes away the option of either you, or a future owner, having a fireplace put back in at some point.

 My advice is to keep the flue in situ but have it well vented.
 Air will need to pass through the system.
 This will not only help stop damp, but also go some way to eradicating the ‘musty’ smell all old flues have.